Ways to host single page application (SPA) and Static Site for FREE

 The process to do so is simple and similar to Heroku.

-For medium size requirement, this is a great option.
+For medium-size requirements, this is a great option.

-Vercel (formerly known as Now.sh or Now) from Zeit is a fast tool to get going in terms of hosting your Site.
-The sites not just static, but the Node powered as well.
-Which means you can trigger custom builds for your site.
+Vercel (formerly known as Now.sh or Now) from Zeit is a fast tool for hosting your Site.
+The sites are not just static but the Node powered as well.
+Which means you can trigger custom builds for your Site.

 Setting up is easy:

-- Drag and Drop your Project to the tool
+• Drag and Drop your Project into the tool

-Or you can follow https://zeit.co/now#get-started for detailed getting started guide for your Node (package.json
+Or you can follow https://zeit.co/now#get-started for a detailed getting-started guide for your Node (package.json) enabled FrontEnd/Site